 - Watch the Orientation Video

 - Have a current Student ID Card.
-(ROTC department will issue)
+(JROTC department will issue)

 Important Information you should know: